Courtesy of the Minnesota Civil War Commemoration Task Force

 4th Minnesota Volunteer Infantry – On garrison duty at Fort Snelling, Minn., Fort Ridgely, Minn., and Fort Abercrombie, Dakota Territory.

-Brackett’s Battalion of Minnesota Cavalry – On patrol duty at Fort Henry, Tenn.
+Brackett’s Battalion of Minnesota Cavalry – On patrol duty at Fort Henry, Tenn., until March 25, when it left for Savannah, Tenn.

 1st Minnesota Light Artillery Battery – On garrison duty at St. Louis, Mo.